 For a Berlin art collector, Zoubaroff’s motives were of a plebian simplicity.
 He was infatuated with gore and he would pay lavishly for gruesome rarities and delicacies.
 In his lust, he was prepared to pay an equal amount for a painting of a decapitation by Caravaggio and for a spectator’s amateur scribble of a drawing and quartering.
 Perhaps Zoubaroff considered himself to be some sort of sophisticate; Claud viewed him as a plain nuisance, who devalued art and distorted markets.

 Reggie was fiddling over some coffee apparatus.
 “Alec offers you a cigar,” he called over his shoulder.
-The cigar was waiting on the sideboard in a personalised box which resembled a glasses case.
+The cigar was waiting on the sideboard in a personalised box that resembled a glasses case.

 Claud hesitated.
 With so much art under this roof, there was bound to be sprinklers.
 Reggie understood his confusion and nodded him on, apparently towards the window…